rv0fficial/LinuxToolkit-24/README.md

 - Display hidden files: `ls -a`  `-a` means all.
 - Home directory: `/home/user1`, `/home` contains the home users directories.
 - Go directly to the home directory: `cd` or `cd ~`
-- Go to the previous directory: `cd -`
+- switches between the current and previous directories (go back & forth): `cd -`
+- Always moves up one level to the parent directory (Only go back from the pwd): `cd ..`
 - `/` is the topmost root.

 **[⬆ Only Up! 🏃](#table-of-contents)**